epfl-herus/demod/docs/source/quickstart/quickstart.rst

-First you need to choose the components among the different available simulators, which you can find in the :doc:`simulators API documentation <../api/simulators_api>`.
+First you need to choose the components among the different available simulators, which you can find in the :ref:`simulators API documentation <available_datasets>`.
-You can also select a datset from the
+You can also select a dataset from the
 :doc:`available datasets <../api/data_api>`.

 In this example, we will simulate the lighting in a household.